All of the code shown in this tutorial is also hosted in our GitHub repository.

 The Headless CMS app exposes data via the Content Delivery API, which is a simple GraphQL API that dynamically updates its schema on content model changes that you make.

-Once you have deployed your API stack (using the
+Once you've deployed your API stack (using the

 yarn webiny deploy api command), you should be able to find the Content Delivery API URL in the console output: